1-tempest/immich-install-wizard/readme.md

 4. **Generate Random Password**: Generates a random password for the application.
 5. **Prompt for Upload Location**: Asks the user to specify the upload location, which can be a local directory or a network mount.
 6. **Prompt for External Library**: Prompts the user to add an external library.
+7. **Imports Existing Media**: Creates default users and imports media (synology only)
-7. **Show Mount Paths**: Displays the configured mount paths.
+8. **Show Mount Paths**: Displays the configured mount paths.
-8. **Prompt for Backups**: Asks the user to configure backup settings.
+9. **Prompt for Backups**: Asks the user to configure backup settings.
-9. **Start Docker Compose**: Starts the Docker containers using the configured settings.
+10. **Start Docker Compose**: Starts the Docker containers using the configured settings.

 ## Usage